 In most cases, the basic prize program provided by the fundraising company is not enough if you want better results.
 To increase participation and maximize sales, you should complement it with additional fundraiser ideas.

 Your ideas should inspire your students to show their brochure to as many friends and family as possible.
 To achieve this, you’ll need to understand what types of incentives will best motivate your group to sell.
 If you’re able to offer extravagant top seller prizes, that’s fine, but having additional money in your budget is not essential as long as you’re creative and willing to invest a little time and energy.
 What follows are 3 easy school fundraising ideas that have been proven to increase brochure sales.
 And the great thing is these incentives are free.

 Check out 30 tips for a winning sales fundraiser

 1. Start with the Right Prize Program

 Does your company even offer a complementary prize program?
 To begin with, not all prize programs are alike.
 So don’t offer the same prize program to a high school group that you would to elementary students.
 Most companies that offer a reward program only offer one type.
 Yet older students tend to work harder for incentives like cash or even customized school spirit wear, whereas younger students usually prefer prizes.

 2. Incorporate Fundraising Privileges

 If you’re creative, you can utilize resources that you already have access to through your school.
+There are even ways to improve fundraiser sales without spending any money.
 One great way to do this is by having a periodic prize drawing during your sale.
 For example, for every 5 items sold, elementary students can turn in a coupon for a chance to: